Azure-Samples/Build2025-LAB347/LabInstructions/Exercise-2.md

 **App Setup**
 - This App uses an Azure Storage Queue leveraging the [Web-Queue-Worker](https://learn.microsoft.com/en-us/azure/architecture/guide/architecture-styles/web-queue-worker) architecture to generate an AI summary for new reviews using Webjobs as a background process.
-- Go to **#region publishreviewtoqueue** in **Exercise-1-IntegrateAOAI\devShopDNC\Controllers\ReviewController.cs** and view how a new review id is published to queue.
+- Go to [**#region publishreviewtoqueue**](../Exercise-2-WebjobWithAOAI/devShopDNC/Controllers/ReviewController.cs#L85) in **Exercise-2-WebjobWithAOAI/devShopDNC/Controllers/ReviewController.cs** and view how a new review id is published to queue.
-- Go to **#region receivemessagefromqueue** in **Exercise-2-WebjobWithAOAI\ai-webjob-AOAI\Program.cs** and view how the Webjob will pop the item from queue.
+- Go to [**#region receivemessagefromqueue**](../Exercise-2-WebjobWithAOAI/ai-webjob-AOAI/Program.cs#L114) in **Exercise-2-WebjobWithAOAI\ai-webjob-AOAI\Program.cs** and view how the Webjob will pop the item from queue.
-- Go to **#region openaichatclient** in **Exercise-2-WebjobWithAOAI\ai-webjob-AOAI\Program.cs** and view how Azure OpenAI SDK is used in the webjob to generate an updated AI summary for the product based on prior summaries as well as a newly submitted review.
+- Go to [**#region openaichatclient**](../Exercise-2-WebjobWithAOAI/ai-webjob-AOAI/Program.cs#L207) in **Exercise-2-WebjobWithAOAI\ai-webjob-AOAI\Program.cs** and view how Azure OpenAI SDK is used in the webjob to generate an updated AI summary for the product based on prior summaries as well as a newly submitted review.

 **Azure Sign In**
 - If you have already signed in to Azure, you can skip this step and move to the "Deploy webapp..." section.